-Euronet primarily earns revenues and income based on ATM management fees, transaction fees, commissions and foreign currency spreads.
+Euronet primarily earns revenues and income from ATM management fees, transaction fees, commissions and foreign currency spreads.
 Each operating segment's sources of revenues are described below.

-EFT Processing Segment - Revenues in the EFT Processing Segment, which represented approximately 19% of total consolidated revenues for the year ended December 31, 2012, are derived from fees charged for transactions made by cardholders on our proprietary network of ATMs, as well as fixed management fees and transaction fees we charge to customers for operating ATMs and processing debit and credit cards under outsourcing and cross-border acquiring agreements and other value added services such as advertising, money transfers and foreign currency exchange margin on dynamic currency conversion transactions provided over ATMs.
-Through our proprietary network, we generally charge fees or earn margin on four types of ATM transactions: i) cash withdrawals, ii) balance inquiries, iii) transactions not completed because the relevant card issuer did not give authorization, and iv) value-added services such as dynamic currency conversion, prepaid telecommunication recharges, bill payment and ATM advertising.
+EFT Processing Segment - Revenues in the EFT Processing Segment, which represented approximately 21% of total consolidated revenues for the year ended December 31, 2013, are derived from fees charged for transactions made by cardholders on our proprietary network of ATMs, fixed management fees and transaction fees we charge to customers for operating ATMs and processing debit and credit cards under outsourcing and cross-border acquiring agreements, foreign currency exchange margin on dynamic currency conversion transactions, and other value added services such as advertising, prepaid telecommunication recharges, bill payment, and money transfers provided over ATMs.
 Revenues in this segment are also derived from license fees, professional services and maintenance fees for proprietary application software and sales of related hardware.

-epay Segment - Revenues in the epay Segment, which represented approximately 56% of total consolidated revenues for the year ended December 31, 2012, are primarily derived from commissions or processing fees received from mobile phone operators for the sale and distribution of prepaid mobile airtime.
-We also generate revenues from commissions earned from the distribution of other electronic payment products, vouchers, and physical gifts.
+epay Segment - Revenues in the epay Segment, which represented approximately 53% of total consolidated revenues for the year ended December 31, 2013, are primarily derived from commissions or processing fees received from mobile phone operators for the processing and distribution of prepaid mobile airtime and commissions earned from the distribution of other electronic payment products, vouchers, and physical gifts.
 Due to certain provisions in our mobile phone operator agreements, the operators have the ability to reduce the overall commission paid on top-up transactions.
 However, by virtue of our agreements with retailers (distributors where POS terminals are located) in certain markets, not all of these reductions are absorbed by us because we are able to pass a significant portion of the reductions to retailers.
 Accordingly, under certain retailer agreements, the effect is to reduce revenues and reduce our direct operating costs resulting in only a small impact on gross profit and operating income.
-In some markets, reductions in commissions can significantly impact our results as it may not be possible, either contractually or commercially in the concerned market, to pass a reduction in commissions to the retailers.
-In Australia, certain retailers negotiate directly with the mobile phone operators for their own commission rates, which also limits our ability to pass through reductions in commissions.
-Agreements with mobile operators are important to the success of our business.
-These agreements permit us to distribute prepaid mobile airtime to the mobile operators' customers.
+In some markets, reductions in commissions to the retailers.
+In certain markets, retailers may not be possible, either contractually or commercially in the concerned market, to pass a reduction in commission rates, which also limits our ability to pass through reductions in commissions.
+Agreements with mobile operators and prepaid content providers are important to the success of our business.
+These agreements permit us to distribute prepaid mobile airtime and other electronic payment products to the end consumer.
 Other electronic payment products offered by this segment include prepaid long distance calling card plans, prepaid Internet plans, prepaid debit cards, gift cards, vouchers, transport payments, lottery payments, bill payment, money transfer and digital content such as music, games and software.

-Money Transfer Segment - Revenues in the Money Transfer Segment, which represented approximately 25% of total consolidated revenues for the year ended December 31, 2012, are primarily derived from charging a transaction fee, as well as the margin earned from purchasing foreign currency at wholesale exchange rates and selling the foreign currency to consumers at retail exchange rates.
-We have a sending agent network in place comprised of agents and Company-owned stores, primarily in North America and Europe and a worldwide network of correspondent agents, consisting primarily of financial institutions in the transfer destination countries.
+Money Transfer Segment - Revenues in the Money Transfer Segment, which represented approximately 26% of total consolidated revenues for the year ended December 31, 2013, are primarily derived from transaction fees, as well as the margin earned from purchasing foreign currency at wholesale exchange rates and selling the foreign currency to consumers at retail exchange rates.
+We have a sending agent network in place comprised of agents, Company-owned stores, primarily in North America and Europe, and our riamoneytransfer.com website, along with a worldwide network of correspondent agents, consisting primarily of financial institutions in the transfer destination countries.
 Sending and correspondent agents each earn fees for cash collection and distribution services.
 These fees are recognized as direct operating costs at the time of sale.